aspremon/NaiveFeatureSelection/README.md

 pip install git+https://github.com/aspremon/NaiveFeatureSelection
 ```

 # Usage

 ## Minimal usage script

-The [DemoNFS.py](DemoNFS.py) script loads the *20 newsgroups* text data set from
-*scikit-learn* and compares accuracy of Naive Feature Selection (followed by
+The [DemoNFS.py](DemoNFS.py) script loads the *20 newsgroups* text data set from *scikit-learn* and reports accuracy of Naive Feature Selection, followed by SVC using the selected features.

-SVM), with that of Recursive Feature Elimination (select features by SVM, and
-run SVM a second time).
+The package is compatible with *scikit-learn*'s *Fit-Transform* paradigm.
+To demonstrate this, [DemoNFS.py](DemoNFS.py) runs the same test using the *pipeline* package from *scikit-learn* and performs cross validation using *GridSearchCV* from *sklearn.model_selection*.

-To run the `DemoNFS.py` script:
+To run the `DemoNFS.py` script, type
 ```
 python DemoNFS.py
 ```

-which should produce the following output:
+This should produce the following output

 ```
 Testing NFS ...
 Loading 20 newsgroups dataset for categories:
 ['sci.med', 'sci.space']